 Make a Splash

 If temperatures are up during your Austin family vacation, there are lots of options for cooling off that will be enjoyable for the whole family.
 Aside from the popular Barton Springs Pool, you’ll find swimming holes and small waterfalls tucked along the Barton Creek Greenbelt that are perfect for a cooling splash.
-Especially during summer months, Austin also has a bustling lakeside scene.
+Especially during the summer months, Austin also has a bustling lakeside scene.
 Austin is full of scenic waterways, including Lady Bird Lake, Lake Austin, and Lake Travis.
-Stand up paddle boarding, canoeing, kayaking, and boating are enjoyed on these lakes.
+Stand-up paddle boarding, canoeing, kayaking, and boating are enjoyed on these lakes.
 Motorized boats are allowed on both Lake Austin and Lake Travis, and you’ll find many families making the most of warm days by boating and waterskiing.

 Rent Some Wheels

 Another favorite way to explore the city is on two wheels.
 This bike-friendly city offers miles of trails for exploration.
 Easily find bikes to suit your crew at rental shops such as Barton Springs Bike Rental.
 The Barton Creek Greenbelt and the Lady Bird Lake Hike-and-Bike Trail are favorite bike routes for enjoying some of Austin’s best scenery!